OperationSpark/portfolio/README.md

 ### Checking Your Work

-Your Apache webserver may still be running, and if it's not, review from our previous lesson, **first website**, the following sections:
+Your Apache web server may still be running, and if it's not, review from our previous lesson, **first website**, the following sections:

 * <a href="https://github.com/OperationSpark/first-website/blob/master/README.md#serve-your-website">serve your website</a>
 * <a href="https://github.com/OperationSpark/first-website/blob/master/README.md#serve-only-the-index-page">serve-only-the-index-page</a>